ber532k/mkpdf/README.md

   -f  --fresh           Remove auxiliary files before running
                         latexmk
   -p  --preview         Open pdf once generated
-  -t  --template        Specify a template to use with pandoc.
-  -h  --help            Print this help and exit
+  -t  --template        Specify a template to use with pandoc -h  --help            Print this help and exit
       --help-toc        Print info on how to use toc-mode --basic-toc       Print an example of a basic toc.conf